TOMORI00/NJUSE-Citigroup/docs/公募基金理财复现与组合顾问系统（EPC）需求说明文档 EN.md

 * Simulation: User clicks the data-analyst button.
 * Response: The system opens the fund portfolio details pdf file in a new tab.

+#### 3.2.7 maintaining customer tracing blank

+##### 3.2.7.1 Characteristic decription

+The system maintains the customer tracing blank base on user actions

+##### 3.2.7.2 Stimulus/Response Sequence

+- Simulation: User edit customer tracing blank
+- Response: The system displays the blank after editing
+- Simulation: User choose to save the blank
+- Response: The system saves the blank

 ------

 ### 3.3 Non-funtional Requirements

 #### 3.3.1 Safety

-* **Safety1**: There are no security requirements for the current version of the system.
+* **Safety1**: There are no high security requirements for the current version of the system.

 #### 3.3.2 Modifiablity